Battle of Urga: Storming of Urga

 On the afternoon of 1 February 1921, the main forces of the division under the command of General Rezukhin reached the Madachan defile and in the evening drove the Chinese from the hill near the village of Nizhny Madachan between the Bogdo-ula and Bayanzurkh mountains.
 Yesaul Khobotov drove the Chinese out of the Khujir-Bulan barracks.

 Early in the morning of 2 February, Lieutenant Plyasunov's hundred bypassed the Chinese battery on the southeastern slope of Bogdo-ula from the north and opened fire on them, which forced the Chinese to abandon their positions and clear the village of Bolshoy Madachan, stormed by Rezukhin.
-During these battles, the Ungern detachment, having previously destroyed the Chinese security patrols on Bogdo-ul, went through Their Tangerine Am fall and along the Tuul River to the palace where Bogdo-gegen was under arrest, dispersed the Chinese guards, freed Bogdo-gegen and his wife and took them to the Manjushri monastery by the same road.-the hyde on Bogdo-ula Mountain, which was guarded by the Ungernovites.
+During these battles, Ungern-Sternberg's detachment, having previously destroyed the Chinese security patrols on Bogdo-ul, went along the Tuul River to the palace where Bogd Khan was under arrest, dispersed the Chinese guards, freed Bogd Khan and his wife and took them to the Manjushri monastery by the same road.
 The news of the abduction greatly demoralized the Chinese garrison.

 On the night of 4 February, Rezukhin crossed the Tuul and, having eliminated the guards, at 5.30 a.m. he stormed the Chinese barracks located east of the city.
 Taking advantage of the complete unpreparedness of the Chinese to attack, Rezukhin's 900 cavalrymen completed the assault on the barracks by dawn.
-After that, Rezukhin headed for the Urginsky Chinatown (Maimachen), and the yesauls Khobotov and Arkhipov went to the Mongolian barracks south of the city, having captured them, they entered Urga.
+After that, Rezukhin headed for the Urginsky Chinatown (Maimachen), and the yesauls Khobotov and Arkhipov went to the Mongolian barracks south of the city.
 Having smashed the gates of the fortified quarter, Rezukhin's regiments launched an attack and defeated the three thousandth garrison of Maimachen in street battles, suffering relatively heavy losses; most of the garrison fled, and about 500 people were captured.
-The Chinese who remained in the city, both military and most of the civilians— fled for their lives.
-At 2 p.m., Ungern drove through the streets of Urga with a convoy, which marked the end of the assault.
+The Chinese who remained in the city, both military and most of the civilians, fled for their lives.
+At 2 p.m., Ungern-Sternberg drove through the streets of Urga with a convoy, which marked the end of the assault.

-The retreat of the Chinese was of a panicked nature; for example, the beginning of the highway leading from Urga to Troitskosavsk, along which the Chinese fled, was strewn with clothes, shoes and food.
+The retreat of the Chinese was of a panicked nature; the highway leading from Urga to Troitskosavsk, along which the Chinese fled, was strewn with clothes, shoes and food.
 February 5, Gen. Rezukhin, at the head of the 1st Tatar Regiment, and Chakharov went out to pursue the deserting Chinese.
 The retreating troops hoped to enter Manchuria through Transbaikalia, but the Soviet government allowed only Chen Yi and his entourage to enter.